encrypted-def/my-ctf-challenges/README.md

 This is the list of the challenges made by me.

-If you have any questions, feel free to leave a question on `issue` tab.
+If you have any questions, feel free to leave a question on `Issues` tab.

 |        **Challenge Name**       |     **CTF Name**     | **Difficulty** |                                 **Tag**                                 |                                        **References**                                       |